What is pesto?

 How to make pesto

 Pesto alla Genovese is the quintessential pesto recipe.
 The key to making an excellent pesto alla Genovese is using true Parmigiano Reggiano cheese, high-quality olive oil – we use Italian extra virgin olive oil – and fresh basil.
 In selecting basil, try to get bunches with smaller leaves as these tend to be fresher and more tender.
 As basil pesto is a dish of few ingredients, the flavour and freshness of its components will greatly impact the final product.
 For our pesto alla Genovese, we honour tradition, using sweet and subtle pine nuts, as they ensure a distinct creaminess within the bright pesto.
 However, we encourage experimentation with other nuts, as each variety lends their own unique flavour to the final dish.
 Try our simple basil pesto recipe at home for yourself - we can assure you freshly made pesto is infinitely more enjoyable than that you’ll find on supermarket shelves.
+Follow along as our chef Roberta makes traditional basil pesto in the video below.

 For an alternative, yet equally loved pesto recipe, why not try our red pesto recipe, by following the video below?